donneypr/DonLang/README.md

 - Interpreter - Completed
 - Power Operator - Completed
 - Variables - Completed(Doesn't do 5 + (VAR x = 6) though)
-- Comparison and Logical Operators
+- Comparison and Logical Operators - Completed
 - IF statement
 - For and While statements
 - Functions